Bayron Matos brings infectious personality, strong desire to make Dolphins as Dominican-born undrafted rookie

 But where he has the potential to make an impact as a professional is in football.
 He walked onto the Bulls’ football team and played 11 snaps between games against BYU and Howard in 2022 — but all of those were either as a defensive lineman or on special teams to block kicks.

-In determining his ceiling as an offensive tackle, it’s telling that he had multiple teams interested in him after the draft went final.
+In determining his ceiling as an offensive tackle, it’s telling that he had multiple teams interested in him after the draft ended.
 The Dolphins saw enough in him to offer him $247,500 guaranteed, a high figure for an undrafted prospect.

 “It’s opportunity,” Matos said of signing with Miami.
 “They gave me the opportunity to be here, and I’m really grateful for that.
 Not a lot of people take a chance on a guy that’s never played the sport before, and the organization did.